icy/genvsub/README.md

 There are two kinds of format string `$FOO` and `${FOO}`.
 This tool only works with the later form and can serve a simple template engine for your shell scripts ;)
+The program can also limit its action to a small set of variables whose names match a predefined prefix.

 ## TOC